HarunMbaabu/Lux-Voting-System/README.md

 ## This is a online voting system developed in Flask and Reactjs.

-Have you need Reactjs and flask(python) skills.
+You need Reactjs and flask(python) skills.

 creating virtual env.